vic-ma/howtodismantle.github.io/_posts/2025-05-20-Rain-or-Shine-Visualizing-Weather-Data-with-openweathermap.org-and-Peakboard.md

 ![image](/assets/2025-05-20/040.png)

+## Transform sunrise and sunset time

 We need to transform the sunrise and sunset time into a properly-formatted local time string.
 But the API provides only Unix timestamps.
 So, we create a data flow below the original source and add a step to properly format and convert the time:

 {% highlight lua %}
 return os.date('%H:%M', item.sunrise + item.timezone)
 {% endhighlight %}

 It's a single line of LUA code.
 We convert the sunrise time to our desired timezone, and we format it as `HH:MM`.
-Then, we do the same for the time of sunset.
+Then, we do the same for the sunset time.

 ![image](/assets/2025-05-20/050.png)

-For the actual visual representation we just choose normal textfields and some beautiful image icons.
-Of course we must adjust the correct formatting of the numbers, like the unit for the temperature as shown in the screenshot.
+## Add controls

+To display the weather data to the user, we add text boxes and icons.
+We also set the appropriate suffixes, like the Celsius sign for temperatures.

 ![image](/assets/2025-05-20/060.png)